Chelsea Does

-Chelsea Does is an American streaming television documentary series first released on Netflix on January 23, 2016.
+Chelsea Does is an American television documentary series first released on Netflix on January 23, 2016.
 The episodes follow comedian Chelsea Handler as she explores different subjects.
 Most of the episodes include discussions between Handler and her friends (often fellow comedians), family, and psychologists about the topic at hand.
 Handler also travels for the show visiting destinations relevant to the topic.